NadeenAmoudi/DjangoExperiment/README.md

 # Django Experiment
-This is a simple web application required to get performance results for an experiment conducted for a research purposes.
+This is a simple web application developed by Django that follows the MVC architecture.
+It is required to get performance results for an experiment conducted for a research purposes.

 ## Technologies used
 1. Python